Diversity (dance troupe): 2015–present: Butlins Tour – Butlins Up Close and Personal

 During 2015 members of Diversity performed shows and took dance class at a number of Butlins resorts during the school holidays.
 So far they been joined on stage by fellow Dancework studio dancer Nathan Ramsey and members of Diversity Juniors along with drummer Kieran Gaffney.

 Although it was not officially announced, Ike Chuks left the group in early 2016 to pursue his music career.

 In 2016, Ashley Banjo (alongside Zoe Ball) hosted the BBC show Can't Touch This.

 On 3 February 2016, Diversity, along with some young people and staff from Dancework Studios performed for Tonight at the London Palladium, hosted by Bradley Walsh.

-Diversity also returned to ITV, where they starred in two episodes of the Ant and Dec's Saturday Night Takeaway segment "Who Shot Simon Cowell?" as well as a special performance (created by Ashley Banjo) to celebrate 10 years of Britain's Got Talent.
+Diversity also returned to ITV, where they starred in two episodes of the Ant & Dec's Saturday Night Takeaway segment "Who Shot Simon Cowell?" as well as a special performance (created by Ashley Banjo) to celebrate 10 years of Britain's Got Talent.
 They returned once again in the New Year to promote their new ITV special Diversity Presents Steal The Show.
 Ashley Banjo was also a judge on the Strictly Come Dancing rival Dance Dance Dance.

 On 8 November 2016, Jordan Banjo was announced as being part of the line-up for series 16 of I'm a Celebrity...Get Me Out of Here!